pomerium/pomerium/docs/docs/identity-providers.md

 ![Google create service account](./google/google-create-sa.png)

-Then, you'll need to manually open an editor add an `impersonate_user` key to the downloaded public/private key file.
+Then, you'll need to manually open an editor and add an `impersonate_user` field to the downloaded public/private key file.
 In this case, we'd be impersonating the admin account `user@pomerium.io`.

 ::: warning

+ [Google requires](https://stackoverflow.com/questions/48585700/is-it-possible-to-call-apis-from-service-account-without-acting-on-behalf-of-a-u/48601364#48601364) that service accounts act on behalf of another user.
 You MUST add the `impersonate_user` field to your json key file.
-[Google requires](https://stackoverflow.com/questions/48585700/is-it-possible-to-call-apis-from-service-account-without-acting-on-behalf-of-a-u/48601364#48601364) that service accounts act on behalf of another user.

 :::

 ```json
 {